lisadang27/SPCA/docs/source/index.rst

 Acknowledgements
 ================

 We thank Joel Schwartz for his aid in writing out BLISS decorrelation method.
 We also thank Dylan Keating for alpha testing SPCA.
+We thank Antoine Darveau-Bernier for writing code to parse through the Exoplanet Archive data and select the best constrained value for each parameter in the database (code can be found `here <https://github.com/AntoineDarveau/masterfile>`_).

 License & Attribution
 =====================